RandiSpencer/Elk-Stack-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-Web-1 10.0.0.7
+- Web-1 10.0.0.7

-- _Web-2 10.0.0.8
+- Web-2 10.0.0.8

 We have installed the following Beats on these machines:

-Filebeats
+- Filebeats

-Metricbeats
+- Metricbeats

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeats collects and sends log from Web-1 and Web-2
+- Metricbeats collects and records statistics and metrics then sends them to a specified output (eg.Elasticsearch or Logstash)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: